 Applicants also upload supplemental materials including:

-• ´¡²ÔÌýoriginal 2-page single-spaced academic writing sample on a current issue facing higher education of interest to you that adresses: What is the issue?
+- ´¡²ÔÌýoriginal 2-page single-spaced academic writing sample on a current issue facing higher education of interest to you that addresses: What is the issue?
 Why is it important to the field of higher education research and practice?

 No additional forms need to be submitted with your online application to be considered for Ph.D.-level assistantships.
 Admitted students are automatically eligible for assistantships, so applicants do NOT need to complete the optional Application for Institutional Graduate Financial Assistance form to be considered for assistantships.
 No additional interview beyond the admissions interview is required to be considered for assistantships.